awesome-selfhosted/awesome-selfhosted-data/markdown/footer.md

 ## Authors

-The list of authors can be found in [AUTHORS.md](AUTHORS.md).
+The list of authors can be found in the [AUTHORS](AUTHORS) file.

 ## License

-This list is under the [Creative Commons Attribution-ShareAlike 3.0 Unported](LICENSE) License.
+This list is under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://github.com/awesome-selfhosted/awesome-selfhosted/blob/master/LICENSE) License.